pantheon-systems/documentation/source/content/wordpress-cron.md

 All `terminus wp` commands require a site name and environment to operate.

 <Alert title="Note" type="info">

-If you have protected your site using the Security setting on your Dashboard, Terminus cannot execute Cron, and you may see status report errors on the Dashboard.
+Terminus cannot execute Cron Jobs if you enable the Security setting on your Dashboard.
+You may see status report errors on the Dashboard as a result.

 </Alert>

 ### Plugins

-If you want to keep an eye on WP-Cron but don't like the command line, there are several plugins you can use.
+There are several plugins you can use if you want to keep an eye on WP-Cron but don't like the command line.
 [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/screenshots/ "WP Crontrol page on wordpress.org"), for example, will show you all of the events scheduled for your site.
 You can create, edit, run, or delete jobs immediately from within your WordPress admin dashboard.
 You can also hook new actions into schedules or move existing actions to new schedules from within the Tools section.

-[WPX Cron Manager Lite](https://wordpress.org/plugins/wpx-cron-manager-light/ "WPX Cron Manager Lite") will do a similar job with a slightly different UI.
+[WPX Cron Manager Lite](https://wordpress.org/plugins/wpx-cron-manager-light/ "WPX Cron Manager Lite") works similarly with a slightly different UI.
 This plugin requires you to do a one-time installation of the WPX framework, which you can do straight from the plugin manager page.

 ## Manage WP-Cron Externally

-If you're looking for more control over your site's Cron jobs, or you don't want WP-Cron to handle tasks internally, you can use external Crons instead.
+You can use external Crons if you want more control over your site's Cron jobs, or if you don't want WP-Cron to handle jobs internally.
 This will solve the problems with high traffic and low traffic sites discussed in the Troubleshooting section.

 ### Disable WP-Cron